Tiling $R^{5}$ by Crosses

 Clearly, the above conjecture, if true, implies that there is no $PL(n,q,e)$ code for $n\geq3$, $e>1,$ and $q\geq2e+1.$ For the state of the art on the conjecture we refer the reader to \cite{H1}.

 In this paper we focus on tilings by $n$-crosses.
 An $n$-dimensional cross comprises $2n+1$ unit cubes: the "central" one and reflections in all its faces.
-A tiling $\mathcal{L}$ of $R^{n}$ by crosses is called a $Z$-tiling (a lattice tiling) if centers of all crosses in $\mathcal{L}$ have integer coordinates (form a lattice in $R^{n})$.
-A regular (face-to-face) tiling is a tiling that is congruent to a $Z$-tiling; otherwise the tiling is called non-regular.
+A tiling $\mathcal{L}$ of $R^{n}$ by crosses is called a $Z$-tiling if centers of all crosses in $\mathcal{L}$ have integer coordinates.
+Further, $\mathcal{L}$ is called a lattice tiling if centers of all crosses in $\mathcal{L}$ form a lattice.
+A regular (also called a face-to-face) tiling is a tiling that is congruent to a $Z$-tiling; otherwise the tiling is called non-regular.
 We recall that two tilings $\mathcal{T}$ and $\mathcal{S}$ of $R^{n}$ are congruent if there exists a linear, distance preserving bijection of $R^{n}$ which maps $\mathcal{T}$ on $\mathcal{S}$.\ It seems that K\'{a}rteszi \cite{Kar} was the first to ask whether there exists a tiling of $R^{3}$ by crosses.
 Such a tiling was constructed by Freller in 1970; Korchm\'{a}ros about the same time treated the case $n>3$.
 Golomb and Welch showed the existence of these tilings in terms of error-correcting codes, see Section 3.5 in \cite{Stein}.
 Immediately after the existence question has been answered, the enumeration of tilings has been studied. \ In \cite{Mol} Moln\'{a}r proved:

 \begin{theorem} Molnar.
-The number of pair-wise non-congruent lattice $Z$-tilings of $R^{n}$ by crosses equals the number of non-isomorphic commutative groups of order $2n+1.$ \end{theorem}
+The number of pair-wise non-congruent lattice $Z$-tilings of $R^{n}$ by crosses equals the number of non-isomorphic Abelian groups of order $2n+1.$ \end{theorem}

-Szabo \cite{S} constructed a non-regular lattice tiling of $R^{n}$ by crosses in the case when $2n+1$ is not a prime.
+Szab\'{o} \cite{S} constructed a non-regular lattice tiling of $R^{n}$ by crosses in the case when $2n+1$ is not a prime.
 Using refinements of this construction it was proved in \cite{H} that in this case there are $2^{\aleph_{0}\text{ }}$non-congruent $Z$-tilings of $R^{n}$ by crosses.
 In a strict contrast to this result it was proved there that, for $n=2,$ and $n=3$, there is a unique, up to a congruence, tiling of $R^{n}$ by crosses.
 It is conjectured in \cite{H}, see also \cite{Bader}:

 \begin{conjecture} If $2n+1$ is a prime then there exists, up to a congruence, only one $Z$-tiling of $R^{n}$ by crosses. \end{conjecture}

 It seems to us that the above conjecture, if true, would totally go against our intuition that suggests: the higher the dimension of the space, the more freedom we get; see also an above comment related to the Lagarias-Shor result on Keller's conjecture. \